Regularity of analytic torsion form on families of normal coverings: Introduction

+The aim of this paper is to establish the regularity of the $L^{2}$-analytic torsion form, in the case when the Novikov-Shubin invariant is positive.
+Our motivation comes from the study of analytic torsion on some ``non-commutative" spaces (along the lines of \cite{Lott;FoliationInd}, etc., for local index).
+In this case one considers universal differential forms (as in \cite{Lott;FoliationInd}), and the Duhamel's formula for the heat operator having infinitely many terms.
+Instead, one makes essential use of the results of \cite{Schick;NonCptTorsionEst} to ensure that \eqref{BLDfn} is well defined in the non-commutative case.
 We achieve this result by generalizing Azzali-Goette-Schick's arguments to some Sobolev spaces.

-In Section 1, we define such Sobolev norms on the spaces of kernels on the fibered product groupoid.
+The rest of the paper is organized as follows.
+In Section 2, we define Sobolev norms on the spaces of kernels on the fibered product groupoid.
 Unlike \cite{Schick;NonCptTorsionEst}, we consider Hilbert-Schmit type norms on the space of smoothing operators.
 Given a kernel, the Hilbert-Schmit norm can be explicitly written down.
 As a result, we are able to take into account derivatives in both the fiber-wise and transverse directions, with the help of a splitting similar to \cite{Heitsch;FoliationHeat}.
-The main result in this section is Corollary \ref{Main1}, where we check that for any smooth bounded operator $A , m = 0, 1 , \cdots $, one has the estimate
+In section 3, we turn to prove that having positive Novikov-Shubin invariant implies positivity of the Novikov-Shubin invariant in the Sobolev settings.
+We adapt an argument of Alvarez Lopez-Kordyukov \cite{Lopez;FoliationHeat}.
+In Section 4, we apply the arguments in \cite{Schick;NonCptTorsionEst} and conclude that the integral \eqref{BLDfn} converges in all Sobolev norms, and hence the regularity of the $L^{2}$ analytic torsion form. \\ \ \\ {\bf Acknowledgement} The authors are very grateful to referees for their very careful reading of the manuscript of the paper and many valuable suggestions.
+The second author was supported by NSFC 11571183.